OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 - **Email:** We use email for direct and official communication, particularly after your appliance has been published in the Marketplace.
 For example, if your live appliance fails a periodic compatibility test, you will receive an automated notification via email containing the relevant logs and details.
 This channel will be mainly used during for maintenance, but may also be used in stage 4 if the appliance fails the initial tests.
 - **OpenNebula Forum:** This is our main channel for community-wide interaction.
 It's the ideal place to ask general questions about the contribution process or to seek help from other community members.
 We also encourage you to use the forum to engage with and provide support to the end-users of your appliance.
 This channel will be used during stages 2 and 3 in case of questions regarding development.
 It will also be the main communication channel after release for maintenance purposes.

-## Contribution Process Steps
+## Contribution process: detailed view

 ### 1. Form submission
-As it was stated above the initial contact between appliance contributor and OpenNebula Team is a form submission with details about contributing appliance.
+This is the initial contact between the appliance contributor and OpenNebula Team.
+The contributor submits the appliance details through a specific form designed for this purpose.
 That form is accessible in the [Issues](https://github.com/OpenNebula/marketplace-community/issues) tab in the OpenNebula community marketplace GH [repository](https://github.com/OpenNebula/marketplace-community) when you press the `New Issue` green button.
 It looks as on the figure below.